Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsubsection{NASA Task Load Index}

-After a participant completed a set of tasks including extracting keywords, tones and expanding icons for each of the five articles, we asked them to complete the NASA TLX questionnaire.
-On average, it took the participant 25.8 minutes to complete a set of tasks for one article, and the average NASA TLX scores are shown in figure \ref{nasa}.
-The TLX scores and the time spent on the tasks indicate a high level of mental demand, effort and frustration for doing the tasks.
+On average, it took the participant 25.8 minutes to complete a set of tasks for one article, and the average NASA-TLX scores are shown in Figure \ref{nasa}.
+The TLX scores and the time spent on these tasks indicated high levels of mental demand, effort and frustration.